Praktina FX - Antique and Vintage Cameras

 In the early 1960s production was ended allowing KW to concentrate on the amateur end of the market with its Praktica range.

-A large number of lenses were available, other accessories included:
+A large number of lenses was available, other accessories included:

 • Bellows.